maarten-pennings/howto/c64functions/readme.md

    20 =$14
   ```

-  It is not only allowed to nest function definitions, it is also allowed to
+  It is not only allowed to nest function _definitions_, it is also allowed to
-  nest function calls; see third expression below.
+  nest function _calls_; see third expression below.

   ```bas
   PRINT FNA(0);FNA(10);FNL(FNA(10))